More than 240 dead in Sierra Leone mudslide

 Heavy rain, normally a blessing at this time of year in West Africa, turned into a nightmare on Monday when flooding caused torrents of mud to wash down Mount Sugar Loaf about five miles outside the capital Freetown, according to government officials and aid agencies.

-A chunk of the mountain came down under the force of the water, onto the houses that hugged the slopes, many of them little more that wooden shacks with tin roofs in this desperately poor nation.
+A chunk of the mountain came down under the force of the water, onto the houses that hugged the slopes, many of them little more than wooden shacks with tin roofs in this desperately poor nation.

 "Social welfare is out on the streets of Freetown registering and talking to survivors as we try to ascertain exactly how many people are missing," Abdulai Bayraytay, a spokesman for President Ernest Koroma, told CNN.